 - Eligibility severance payment:

-- The employee is entitled to a transitional remuneration if: The employment is terminated by the Employer, or is dissolved on the request of the Employer or fixed employment contract (ends by law) and on the initiative of the Employer will not be extended.
+- The employee is entitled to a transitional remuneration if: The employment is terminated by the Employer, or is dissolved at the request of the Employer or fixed employment contract (ends by law) and on the initiative of the Employer will not be extended.

-- This means that all fixed term employment contract ending after 31 December 2019, employer is obliged to pay a severance payment to the employee when employment contract will not be extended by employer.
+- This means that all fixed term employment contract ending after 31 December 2019, the employer is obliged to pay a severance payment to the employee when employment contract will not be extended by the employer.

 - Introducing the i-dismissal ground:

-- It is possible to end the employment contract on multiple grounds than currently on one of the 8 grounds according to art.
+- It is possible to end the employment contract on multiple grounds than currently on one of the 8 grounds according to Art.
 7:669 BW.
 There can be a combination of circumstances consisting of two or more grounds for dismissal to such an extent that the employer cannot reasonably be required to continue the employment contract.